heidekrueger/bnelearn/readme.md

             *--- run2/
 ```

 then start tensorboard using

 `tensorboard --logdir fpsb`

+The tensorboard server is then accessible at http://localhost:6006